sduffy826/Stocks_Python/readme.md

     data if you change this.
 The <strong>analysis output directory</strong> is also defined in stockVars.py</li>
   <li><strong>Make sure</strong> the directories specified above exist on your machine</li>
   <li><strong>Names of data/output files</strong>: program stockUtils.py gives the programs the names of the data files, both
     on creation (YFinanceClass) and on reading.
-Just change it here and re-pull data (YFinanceProcessHistory) and your ready to do analysis (StockAnalysis)</li>
+If you want to change it just modify stockUtils.py and re-pull data (YFinanceProcessHistory); you're then ready to do analysis (StockAnalysis)</li>
   <li><strong>Getting data from yahoo</strong>
     <ul>
       <li>Have a file that contains the symbols you want to pull (i.e. All.symbols), the first word in each record